 The three nutrients scientific data most strongly support, in terms of benefiting bone health and strength, are calcium, Ipriflavone (derived from soy), and vitamin D.

 While calcium alone is not enough to prevent osteoporosis, it is vital to bone health.
 Researchers recommend up to 1,500 mg. per day of calcium, optimally obtained from the diet.
 If supplementation is necessary, calcium that is easily assimilated is recommended, such as Calcios, Coral Calcium, and Calcium Citrate.
 (Edgar Cayce recommended Calcios as a supplement to several women with osteoporosis-like symptoms.
-Calcios is pre-digested calcium prepared from bone and marrow and is easily assimilated into the body.)
+Calcios was pre-digested calcium prepared from bone and marrow and is easily assimilated into the body.
+It is unfortunately off the market.)
 Along with the calcium, it is important to take 50 percent as much magnesium as calcium, which, when taken with vitamin D—the best source of which is milk and sunlight—will promote calcium absorption.
 There are several supplements available with the proper balance of all three nutrients.
 It would be time well spent to go to a health food store or pharmacy and discuss such options with a knowledgeable professional.

 Although it is always best to derive the nutrition we need from a healthy lifestyle, being updated on nutritional research when appropriate is important.
 So let’s discuss Ipriflavone, a flavonoid derived from the soy isoflavone, daidzein.
 It has been shown to help incorporate calcium into bone and to slow bone breakdown.
 Just 600 mg. a day of this nutritional supplement may be of help.